peter-murray/node-hue-api/README.md

 When a Scene is successfully activated/recalled, the result will be `true`.

 ### Scenes by Name
-There is no sensible way to dealing with scenes by name currently (firmware version 1.5) as it is possible to define multiple scenes with the same name (in fact in testing even editing a scene in the iOS app created a new scene on the bridge).
+There is no sensible way to dealing with scenes by name currently (firmware version 1.5+) as it is possible to define multiple scenes with the same name (in fact in testing even editing a scene in the iOS app created a new scene on the bridge).

-There is an activation flag, but all the scenes from experience remain active, so currently there is nothing to use in the data obtained from the Bridge API to help narrow down a scene via it's name.

 The scene `id` is the only reliable and consistent way to interact with scene activation/recalling.